coreos/triagebot/README.md

 Alternatively, a [container image](https://quay.io/repository/coreos/triagebot) is available.

-You'll also need to set up a Slack app in your workspace and get an API token for it, and to get a Bugzilla API key.
+You'll also need to set up a Slack app in your workspace and get an API token for it, and to get a Jira personal access token.

 ## Config format